Answers to all those burning questions about the pub and hiring the venue.

-We can supply a table, chair and lighting for you to sell you band merch at the back of the venue or on busy nights in one of the pubs bars.
+We can supply a table, chair and lighting for you to sell you band merch at the back of the venue or on busy nights to maximize space in one of the pubs bars.

 You just need to supply the merch and someone to run it, though if given advance notice we may be able to supply someone to man it for you for an additional fee.

 We do not charge a commission.

 We have a small box office hut that can be used on the night to sell tickets and to act as a cloak room.

 We can also supply wrist bands, cash tin and float.

 We do not supply box office staff as part of the hire fee.
 If you are stuck we may be able to recommend some trustworthy people if given enough notice.
 They generally charge around the £50 mark, payable directly to them on the night.